-In order to earn a Master of Science in Nutrition and Dietetics diploma, the student must a) complete all courses with a grade of "B-" or higher and b) receive a passing grade for all Supervised Experiential Learning (SEL) rotations (HNFE 5754: Internship in HNFE).
+In order to earn a Master of Science in Nutrition and Dietetics diploma, the student must

+- A) Complete all courses on their plan of study with a grade of "B-" or higher; - B) Receive a passing mark for all supervised experiential learning (SEL) rotations (HNFE 5754: Internship in HNFE) indicating demonstration of competency; and - C) Fulfill all graduate school requirements as outlined on the "MSND Milestone Checklist" (Appendix 1).

 Students must also maintain an overall GPA of 3.0 on a 4.0 scale for all courses on their graduate plan of study and demonstrate all ACEND summative competency evaluations at the "competent" level or higher.
-Successful completion the Master of Science in Nutrition and Dietetics degree coursework and demonstration of all ACEND competencies results in the conferral of a Master's degree and issuance of an ACEND verification statement resulting in eligibility to take the Registration Examination for Dietitians through the Commission on Dietetics Registration (CDR).
+Successful completion of MSND program coursework and demonstration of all ACEND competencies results in the conferral of a Master of Science degree and issuance of an ACEND verification statement resulting in eligibility to take the Registration Examination for Dietitians through the Commission on Dietetics Registration (CDR).

-The M.S. in Nutrition and Dietetics program consists of the following Virginia Tech courses:
+The MSND program curriculum consists of the following Virginia Tech courses:

-- HNFE 5125G Advanced Medical Nutrition Therapy I (3 credits) - HNFE 5126G Advanced Medical Nutrition Therapy II (3 credits) - HNFE 5154 Research Methods in Nutrition and Physical Activity (3 credits) - HNFE 5314 Business of Dietetics and Healthcare (3 credits) - EDCO 5214 Theories of Counseling and Consultation (3 credits) - HNFE 5344 Nutrition Counseling for Behavior Change (3 credits) - HNFE 5354 Food for Optimal Health (3 credits) - HNFE 5324 Public Health Nutrition Policies and Programs (3 credits) - HNFE 5334 Clinical Nutrition Care Applications (2 credits) - HNFE 5304 Principles of Dietetics and Nutrition Practice (2 credits) - HNFE 5394 Professional Practice in Nutrition and Dietetics (1 credit) - Choice elective (3 credits) - HNFE 5754 Internship in Human Nutrition, Foods, and Exercise: - Clinical (10 credits)
+- HNFE 5125G Advanced Medical Nutrition Therapy I (3 credits) - HNFE 5126G Advanced Medical Nutrition Therapy II (3 credits) - HNFE 5154 Research Methods in Nutrition and Physical Activity (3 credits) - HNFE 5314 Business of Dietetics and Healthcare (3 credits) - HNFE 5984 Foundations in Nutrition Counseling and Communication (2 credits) - HNFE 5344 Nutrition Counseling for Behavior Change (3 credits) - HNFE 5354 Food for Optimal Health (3 credits) - HNFE 5324 Public Health Nutrition Policies and Programs (3 credits) - HNFE 5334 Clinical Nutrition Care Applications (2 credits) - HNFE 5304 Principles of Dietetics and Nutrition Practice (2 credits) - HNFE 5394 Professional Practice in Nutrition and Dietetics (1 credit) - ALS 5024 Building Multicultural Competency in Agriculture and Life Sciences (1 credit)